github-user-en/PublicKB/AI/Computer Vision - Machine Vision/03-ModelBuilding/Computer Vision Models/CLIP, Dall-E.md

 > - https://openai.com/index/clip/
 > - https://www.youtube.com/watch?v=jwZQD0Cqz4o

 CLIP is part of a group of papers (or, comity of models) revisiting learning visual representations from natural language supervision.
-Just that it uses more modern architectures like the Transformer[32](https://openai.com/index/clip/#citation-bottom-32) and includes VirTex,[33](https://openai.com/index/clip/#citation-bottom-33) which explored autoregressive language modeling, ICMLM,[34](https://openai.com/index/clip/#citation-bottom-34) which investigated masked language modeling, and ConVIRT,[35](https://openai.com/index/clip/#citation-bottom-35) which studied the same contrastive objective we use for CLIP but in the field of medical imaging.
+Just that it uses more modern architectures (like the Transformer architecture) and includes VirTex,[33](https://openai.com/index/clip/#citation-bottom-33) which explored autoregressive language modeling, ICMLM,[34](https://openai.com/index/clip/#citation-bottom-34) which investigated masked language modeling, and ConVIRT,[35](https://openai.com/index/clip/#citation-bottom-35) which studied the same contrastive objective we use for CLIP but in the field of medical imaging.

 The CLIP model contains two encoders: a Text encoder and an Image encoder.
 Whichever form of input it's given, it feeds it to the appropriate encoder.
 CLIP is a model use by OpenAI to train Dall-E. CLIP generates